 You can take a cruise to see the offshore islands.
 Go swimming, snorkeling, fishing or take a sea kayaking trip to Cathedral Cove.
 On the Coromandel Peninsula there are a range of walks from short day walks to overnight treks, both along the Coromandel Coast, and inland in the Coromandel Forest Park.

-From Rotorua: Come and experience the breathtaking beauty of the Coromandel that most people never see!
-Jagged mountain peaks, stunning coastal views, waterfalls, abandoned gold mines and glistening white sand beaches make this a...
+From Rotorua or Thames: Come and experience the breathtaking beauty of the Coromandel that most people never see!
+Jagged mountain peaks, stunning coastal views, waterfalls, abandoned gold mines and glistening white sand beaches make...

 From Auckland: Experience Coromandel Peninsula, a favourite holiday destination for many New Zealanders.
 Its amazing landscape consists of a mountainous, forest-covered backbone, with the Pacific Ocean on the east, and the sheltered...